 Alan Kelly is a visionary strategist, author, professor, political analyst, and award-winning Silicon Valley entrepreneur.
-Today he is the Founder and Executive Director of Playmaker Systems, LLC, a strategy and simulations firm.
-Based in the Washington D.C. area management consulting firm that specializes in competitive strategy and whose services and products are based on a breakthrough decision system for communications, social media, marketing, sales and military intelligence professionals.
+He is Founder and Chief Executive of Playmaker Systems, LLC, a strategy and simulations firm.
+Based in the Washington D.C. area, the company’s services are based on a breakthrough decision system for communications, social media, marketing, sales and military intelligence professionals.
 Its clients include Abbott, AbbVie, Bayer, Dell, GSK, HP, Hewlett Packard Enterprise, Intel, Pandora Media, Royal Dutch Shell, SAP, the U.S. Department of Defense, and VMware.

 Kelly’s work is driven by a simple idea: That influence – like chemistry, biology, language and even music – is underlain by a single system of irreducibly unique elements.
 In this regard, he envisions a modern lingua franca for managers of reputations, brands and other intangible assets, applicable across industries, governments and cultures.

-Kelly’s development of a breakthrough periodic table of influence in 2004 is testament to his vision for a comprehensive standard in the industries of influence – notably management, strategy, marketing, sales, advertising, public relations, public affairs, and information warfare.
-It is a system that names, describes and prescribes the work of influence strategists (i.e., playmakers) everywhere, exhaustively catalogued in his landmark book, The Elements of Influence: The New Essential System for Managing Competition, Reputation, Brand, and Buzz (Penguin Books 2006).
+Kelly’s development of a periodic table of influence in 2004 is testament to his vision for a comprehensive standard in the industries of influence – notably management, strategy, marketing, sales, advertising, public relations, public affairs, and information warfare.
+It is a system that names, describes and prescribes the work of influence strategists (i.e., playmakers) everywhere, catalogued in his landmark book, The Elements of Influence: The New Essential System for Managing Competition, Reputation, Brand, and Buzz (Penguin Books 2006).
 Kelly holds a U.S. patent for this work and has published numerous opinion-editorials and peer review papers, including the 2013 publication of Dancing with the Giant, a challenge to communications scholars and practitioners, published in the International Journal of Communication.

-Kelly, 55, holds a Master’s Degree in Communication Research from Stanford University and a Bachelor’s Degree in Public Relations from the University of Southern California.
-He is a member of the Arthur W. Page Society.
-Kelly lives with his wife and two children in Maryland and enjoys racing his Etchells one-design sailboat, Playmaker.
+Kelly, 58, holds a Master’s Degree in Communication Research from Stanford University and a Bachelor’s Degree in Public Relations from the University of Southern California.
+He lives with his wife and two children in Maryland and enjoys racing his Etchells one-design sailboat, Playmaker.